Indigenous Languages Initiative

 The Indigenous Languages Initiative (ILI), under the direction of Professor Karolin Obert, is focused on teaching, researching, promoting, and revitalizing Indigenous languages spoken in parts of Latin America.
 Classes are taught by experienced native speakers.

-The following classes are available in 2025–2026.
+In the 2025–26 and 2026–27 academic years, we are offering in-person, for-credit courses in the K'iche' (Maya) language.
 Scroll down to ILI Language Offerings to view details.

 ILI is committed to honoring the linguistic breadth of Latin America.
 While most people in the world speak one of a few major languages, the real linguistic treasure lies in the thousands of Indigenous languages that carry unique worldviews, histories, and ecological knowledge.
 Latin America alone hosts over 560 Indigenous languages—8% of the world’s linguistic diversity!
 Through its course offerings and community engagement, ILI supports the vitality of these languages and the communities that sustain them.